 Calder Classics invites students entering 9th through 12th grades to join us in Florence in the summer of 2020.
 Over the course of a two-week program, the Classics come alive through the study of Latin, exploration of ancient and modern sites and immersion in daily Italian life.

 We spend the weeks together in a stunning villa in the Oltrarno district of Florence.
 Language, art and scholarship merge fluently in an atmosphere of intellectual freedom and interdisciplinary exchange.
 Our days consist of reviewing Latin grammar and reading the great authors of Latin literature, exploring the historical treasures of Florence, and taking trips to the churches and monuments of Milan, Siena, Rome or other nearby places of interest.
 The evenings feature Italy’s many cultural, leisure and culinary offerings.

-There is one free day scheduled per week when students may choose to experience Florence on their own (with advance parental permission), or rest at the villa.
+One free day is scheduled per week for students who choose to experience Florence on their own (with advance parental permission), or rest at the villa.

 Each day, students and their mentors read, translate and discuss Latin literature in a residential “salon” style environment.
 Our Latin readings include such influential authors as Lucretius, Livy, Vergil, Ovid and Petronius.
-We cover material likely to be found on the Latin AP and SAT II.
+We cover material likely to be found on the Latin SAT II.
 Given that participants join us from a variety of schools, we begin with a brief review of Latin grammar.
 We then analyze the texts from both a grammatical and literary perspective, engaging in such topics as the significance of rhetorical devices, meter and intertextuality.
 At least one year of reading original (or slightly adapted) Latin texts is required.